emzkie2018/S4nji1-Drupalgeddon2/README.md

 Notes:
 - For advance users/setups there is a more customizable exploit.
-See the `drupalgeddon2-customizable-beta.rb` section
+See the `emzdrup-custom-beta.rb` section
 - Before opening an issue, please, read the troubleshooting section at the end.
 Thanks!